ticketevolution/ticketevolution-php/README.txt

 ---------------
 Ticket Evolution Framework for PHP.

+Sept 20, 2011 Act the Third
+- Added payment type and some important documentation to createOrderCustomer() in the demo app.

 Sept 20, 2011 Act II
 - Added name to credit card in createCreditCard case in demo app
 - Added some extra comments for createCreditCard case in demo app based upon new information from the API developers